awsdocs/aws-batch-user-guide/doc_source/batch-supported-iam-actions-resources.md

 Filters actions based on the tags that are passed in the request\.

 `batch:ShareIdentifier` \(String\)  <a name="batch-supported-condition-keys-shareidentifier"></a>
-Filters actions based on the by the `shareIdentifier` parameter sent to [SubmitJob](https://docs.aws.amazon.com/batch/latest/APIReference/API_SubmitJob.html)\.
+Filters actions based on the `shareIdentifier` parameter sent to [SubmitJob](https://docs.aws.amazon.com/batch/latest/APIReference/API_SubmitJob.html)\.

 `aws:TagKeys` \(String\)  <a name="batch-supported-condition-keys-tagkeys"></a>
 Filters actions based on the tag keys that are passed in the request\.

 `batch:User` \(String\)  <a name="batch-supported-condition-keys-user"></a>
-The user name or numeric uid to use inside the container for the job\.
+The user name or numeric user ID \(uid\) to use inside the container for the job\.